-A stye is a backed-up oil gland in the eyelid.
+A stye is a red, painful bump on the eyelid, caused by a backed-up oil gland.
 Styes can appear on either the upper or lower eyelid, as well as the inside or the outside of the eyelid, near the edge of the eyelid where the eyelashes are.

 Eyelids have lots of oil glands.
 They can't be seen without a microscope, but these glands produce the liquid-like substance that helps lubricate the front of the eyes along with tears.